 The two APIs are conceptually similar, so if you’ve already defined your anti-abuse strategy and you’re already using SafetyNet Attestation, the migration is straightforward.
 You can follow the migration guide and start to set up the Play Integrity API via your Play Console now.

 If you are not distributing your app through Google Play, you can still use the Play Integrity API from the Google Cloud Console without creating a Play developer account or publishing a release in Google Play Console by following these steps.

 Deprecation information field

-The SafetyNet Attestation team is adding a new field
+The SafetyNet Attestation team added a new field

 the SafetyNet Attestation response.
-The new field contains information about the
+The field contains information about the

 deprecation to make developers aware to migrate to the new Play Integrity API.

 It also contains information about the migration status of your app.
 For apps

 that have migrated, it will say "The app is allowlisted to use the SafetyNet

 We are here to ensure you have a smooth migration.
 If you have any issues or questions, please visit the Play Console Help Center.